Online Energy Minimization Under A Peak Age of Information Constraint: System Model

 From prior work \cite{yao1995scheduling,deshmukh2016online,rahman2020deadline}, it is known that finding an optimal causal policy for energy minimization problems under hard constraints (such as individual/common deadline for packets) is a challenging task.
 Hence, a usual approach is to find a causal policy $\pi$ whose competitive ratio, defined as the ratio of the energy consumed by a causal policy $\pi$ (to satisfy the peak AoI constraint) and the energy consumed by an optimal offline policy $\pi^\star$ (Definition \ref{def:offline-optimal-policy}), maximized over all possible sequence of packet generation times $\sigma$, is small.
 Mathematically, the competitive ratio of policy $\pi$ is

-By definiton, a policy with small competitive ratio is robust.
-In the rest of the paper, we will consider a particular non-preemptive causal policy, and show that its competitive ratio is at most $2P(3\hat{s})/P(\hat{s})+1$, where $\hat{s}=W/D$.
-We will also derive a lower bound on the competitive ratio of any causal policy $\pi$, and show that for different power function of interest, the competitive ratio of the considered policy has similar characteristics (dependence on parameters) as the derived lower bound.
-Note that for a non-preemptive causal policy which is much simpler to implement than a general preemptive causal policy \cite{kavitha2018controlling}, this is a significant result. \begin{definition} At any time $t$, a packet $i$ is defined to be fresh if its generation time $t_i\le t$ is greater than $\mu(t)$, i.e. $t_i > \mu(t)$.
-Otherwise, the packet is stale. \end{definition}
+By definition, a policy with small competitive ratio performs well for all sequences of packet generation times $\sigma$, and hence, is robust.
+In the rest of the paper, we will consider a particular non-interruptive causal policy (Definition \ref{def:preemptive-policy}), and show that its competitive ratio is at most $2P(3\hat{s})/P(\hat{s})+1$, where $\hat{s}=W/D$.
+We will also derive a general lower bound on the competitive ratio of all causal policies, and show that for different power functions of interest, the competitive ratio of the considered policy has similar characteristics (dependence on parameters) as the derived lower bound, which is policy independent.
+Note that for a non-interruptive causal policy which is much simpler to implement than a general (interruptive) causal policy, this is a significant result.